Metbcy/Metbcy.github.io/README.md

 # Hello!! <img src="https://media.giphy.com/media/hVa6t0WpoDOk7Pxb7l/giphy.gif" width="50">
 <br/>
-My name is Amir I'm a Senior currently studying Computer Science @ the illustrious Howard University.
-I love exploring new technology and cutting edge technology.
+My name is Amir Bredy, I am a New Graduate Computer Science Major from the illustrious Howard University.
+I love exploring new technology and enhancing the efficiency of old tech.
+This past summer, I spent time working as a Product Management intern @ Microsoft where I was honing my Product Management and Software Engineering skills working in the Enterprise and OS Security team working on the intersection between AI and Security.
+I am current slated to start Full-Time this summer at Microsoft as a Product Manager within the Azure Edge + Platform Organization.
+I’m also looking to collaborate on exciting projects that can change the lives of others!
 <br/>
 <br/>
 <p align="center">